cern-it-sdc-id/puppet-dpm/README.md

 Usage
 =====

-The module folder tests contains some examples, for instance you can set up a DPM box with both HEAD and DISK node with teh following code snippet
+The module folder tests contains some examples, for instance you can set up a DPM box with both HEAD and DISK nodes with the following code snippet

 ```
 class{"dpm::head_disknode":